JPFrankCS/cse15l-lab-reports/labReport1.md

 el-lt.txt en-us.txt es-mx.txt zh-cn.txt
 [user@sahara ~/lecture1]$
 ```
-This command was run in the working directory 'lecture1' and listed all the files inside of the messages directory.
-This happened because ls was given another directory as an argument, leading it to list the files inside of that passed in directory.
-Note that while the code technically enters the messages directory and lists its files, the third line of code shows that the active directory remains lecture1.
+This command was run in the working directory `/home/lecture1` and listed all the files inside of the  `/home/lecture1/messages` directory.
+This happened because `ls` was given another directory as an argument, leading it to list the files inside of that passed in directory.
+Note that while the code technically enters the `/home/lectures/messages` directory and lists its files, the third line of code shows that the active directory remains `/home/lecture1`.
 There is no error thrown by this code.

-Next, lets look at the ls command when it has a file path as its argument
+Next, lets look at the `ls` command when it has a file path as its argument
 ```
 [user@sahara ~/lecture1]$ ls Hello.java
 Hello.java
 ```
-This command is run in the working directory 'lecture1' and output the name of the file that was passed into it.
-This happened because ls was passed a single file so the only file name it could output is the very file it was passed.
+This command is run in the working directory `/home/lecture1` and output the name of the file that was passed into it.
+This happened because `ls` was passed a single file so the only file name it could output is the very file it was passed.
 It wasn't passed a folder, so it wouldn't be able to list the contents of that folder.
 There is no error in the code.

 ---
-Finally, what does the cat (concatonate) command do when run with no arguments?
+Finally, what does the `cat` (concatonate) command do when run with no arguments?
 ```
 [user@sahara ~/lecture1]$ cat
 a